 I have been in the field of substance abuse, helping others since 1998.
-I have also struggled with my addiction to illicit drugs, including hallucinogens.
-I have also now been drug and alcohol-free for over 20 years.
+Having struggled with my addiction to illicit drugs, including hallucinogens, I have been drug and alcohol-free for over 20 years.
 Throughout my career, I have seen almost every type of substance abuse in our current society.
-From cough syrup abuse, animal tranquillisers to huffing propane and any other poison.
+From cough syrup abuse, animal tranquillizers to huffing propane and any other poison.
 Having worked in a successful private drug rehab in Canada as its case manager for close to 12 years gave me a unique platform to observe the addiction issue up close.

 One can ask themselves, “why is it this way?”
 There is no simple, reasonable response.
 The problem is not just in BC; you can see this across the country.
 As a counsellor of a referral & consultations service, we hear this daily.
 After a while, one begins to question what is wrong with the system.
-I decide to do my own investigation by contacting various doctors, physicians, social workers, including public addiction counsellors.
-I intended to come up with a common denominator to the issue of public addiction treatment bottlenecks.
+I decided to investigate by contacting various doctors, physicians, social workers, including public addiction counsellors.
+I intended to come up with a common denominator to the issue of community addiction treatment bottlenecks.
 There is a need in society for fast, effective, and professional help with substance abuse.
-My questions were similar to what the CBC reporters asked, although I wasn’t posing as a parent.
+Although I wasn’t posing as a parent, my questions were similar to what the CBC reporters asked.
 The responses I got were identical.

-One can see that with fewer funds, you get less service.
-Our leaders do not realise that creating good affordable detox and rehab with easy access is worthwhile.
+One can see that with fewer funds, you get fewer services.
+Our leaders do not realize that creating good affordable detox and rehab with easy access is worthwhile.
 They do not see that achieving results with addiction for the less fortunate might just be an investment.
 A recovered drug or alcohol abuser now becomes a productive member of society.
-Becomes a “taxpayer”, lowers crime, puts less stress on the legal system, fewer broken homes, etc. That is the budget and economics viewpoint.
+Becomes a “taxpayer,” lowers crime, puts less stress on the legal system, fewer broken homes, etc. That is the budget and economics viewpoint.
 There is another side, a bit more sinister, though.

-The problem still exists that people cannot enter a low cost, efficient, high care detox and rehab.
+But the fact remains that the problem still exists where people cannot enter a low-cost, efficient, high-care detox and rehab.
 So, I ask, do we have a reduction of harm?
 Or is it just a billion-dollar revenue product for the pharmaceutical companies?